 If doubtful yours will be adventurous, go to a place that’s popular or a city.
 You’re then sure to have Italian, burgers and other foods your children may be used to.
 It’s an idea to check in advance on google and ‘TripAdvisor’ to be sure.

 stop to eat when you think they should be hungry, Don’t try and stick to usual times if there’s a time difference.
 Instead, use usual usual gaps between meals as a guideline.

 Take snacks from home but eek out.
 Try to find stuff like dried fruit nuts and other things from the local mini mart/ market.

 What about toys?
 For on the plane, it’s a good idea to have things to do.
 After that you probably won’t want toys unless for the pool/ beach.
 Even then you can always improvise: a cup and a stick for sandcastles for example.
 I do pack a bedtime story book, a favourite cuddly toy and get my daughter to choose a few things, though.

 If touring/ travelling around, try to mix luxury with basic accommodation.
 That way you can save money (and so potentially stay away for longer) ; it also means your children won’t associate holidays with luxury getaways.
 For me that’s important as it gives you greater scope for travel.
 I do appreciate hotels with all the trimmings, especially if there’s a ‘kid’s club’ and so does my daughter, but she knows not to expect luxury all the time we’re away.
 Homestays for example can have their own charm- they are often friendly and well-located.

-Tip: read reviews on a variety of sites before booking and search with the words kids/ family as it gives you a better idea as to suitability.
+Tip: read reviews on a variety of sites before booking and search for the words kids/ family as it gives you a better idea as to suitability.